Natabari, Cooch Behar: Location

 Natabari I and Natabari II are gram panchayats in Tufanganj I CD block.

 Area overview

 The map alongside shows the eastern part of the district.
-In Tufanganj subdivision 6.97% of the population lives in the urban areas and 93.02% lives in the rural areas.
-In Dinhata subdivision 5.98% of the population lives in the urban areas and 94.02% lives in the urban areas.
+In the Tufanganj subdivision 6.97% of the population lives in the urban areas and 93.02% lives in the rural areas.
+In the Dinhata subdivision 5.98% of the population lives in the urban areas and 94.02% lives in the urban areas.
 The entire district forms the flat alluvial flood plains of mighty rivers.

 Note: The map alongside presents some of the notable locations in the subdivisions.
-All places marked in the map are linked in the larger full screen map.
+All places marked on the map are linked in the larger full screen map.

 Demographics

 As per the 2011 Census of India, Natabari had a total population of 6,113.
 There were 3,189 (52%) males and 2,924 (48%) females.
 There were 715 persons in the age range of 0 to 6 years.
 The total number of literate people in Natabari was 4,314 (79.92% of the population over 6 years).